FOSS-Community/docship/README.md

-# meet
+# Dockship
-meet: a cli tool that helps you to create meet in your terminal with calender and invite support.
+A CLI tool that helps in deploying services that are running on docker.